Sync data

 • Table: Select ods_user_info_d from the data source.

 • Shard Key: We recommend that you use a primary key or an indexed column as the split key.
 Only integer columns are supported.
-Set the split key to uid.
+In this example, set the split key to uid.

 Data going